-Djokovic dominates Shapovalov to win 5th Paris Masters title
+Imperious Djokovic wins 5th Paris Masters and 77th title

-PARIS (AP) — Novak Djokovic beat a nervous Denis Shapovalov 6-3, 6-4 Sunday to win his fifth Paris Masters final and 34th overall Masters title to move one behind all-time leader Rafael Nadal.
+PARIS (AP) — Novak Djokovic looked imperious in beating an overawed Denis Shapovalov 6-3, 6-4 Sunday to win his fifth Paris Masters final, clinching a 34th overall Masters title in fine style to move one behind record holder Rafael Nadal.

+At 32 years old, Djokovic has already won 77 titles in a stellar career and fully intends to add many more.

+“I don’t take them for granted like it’s something normal or usual or common.
+I’ve been blessed to win so many big titles in my life,” he said.
+“That’s one of the biggest reasons why I’m still playing professional tennis, to fight for these big trophies and to still be able to play the highest level.”

-Shapovalov had a walkover into his first Masters final because the second-ranked Nadal pulled out of their semifinal with an abdominal strain.
+Shapovalov was mostly outclassed, even though he was physically fresh having avoided a potentially grueling semifinal because the second-ranked Nadal pulled out beforehand with an abdominal strain.

+Still, the odds were heavily stacked against the 20-year-old Canadian, who was appearing in his first Masters final.

+“I put him under pressure for the second serve and from the back of the court I was solid, not giving him too many opportunities,” said Djokovic, who felt unwell with a sore throat earlier in the week.
+“I feel like the second part of the week was terrific, it was improving day by day in terms of my level.”

-The odds looked heavily stacked against the 20-year-old Canadian and the top-ranked Djokovic never appeared troubled on his way to a fifth ATP title this year — putting him level with Dominic Thiem — and his 77th overall.
+Djokovic never appeared troubled on his way to a fifth ATP title this year — level best with Dominic Thiem.

-Djokovic served out the match with a love hold, hitting a forehand winner before turning to look at his box and raising his arms in triumph.
+He served out the match with a love hold, hitting a forehand winner before turning to look at his box and raising his arms in triumph.

 “It was my best serving performance of the tournament,” Djokovic said.
 “Denis maybe lost his focus a bit.”